Liaojiyong/ELMK/README.md

 Write your own OpenAI API key in factkg/openai_api_key.txt and MetaQA/openai_api_key.txt and save them.

-## 3. Building of the Training Data
+## 3. Building of the Training Sub-data

-To build the specific training subgraph from the original datasets:
+To build the specific training sub-data from the original datasets:

 Run